Here is a pamphlet with information on the application process.

 Applicants who are required to demonstrate English Language Proficiency (ELP) and had intended to fulfill that requirement using English Language Arts 30-1 will only be able to do so if they write the diploma exam.
 If students don't write the diploma exam, they will be required to demonstrate ELP another way.
 Additional details related to language requirements are available online.

-If your student cannot find one or more of their courses in the drop-down menus of the UAlberta application (excluding Apply Alberta), they are asked to please contact Student Connect at uab.ca/ask following the submission of their application and ask that the missing course(s) be added to their application.
+Self Reporting Courses: If you cannot find one or more of their courses in the drop-down menus of the UAlberta application (excluding Apply Alberta), they are asked to please contact Student Connect at uab.ca/ask following the submission of their application and ask that the missing course(s) be added to their application.
 The same applies to students who have reached the maximum number of self-reported courses in the UAlberta application.

 University of Calgary